Best and Cheapest Home Insurance Companies in Indiana for 2026

 ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
 These rates were publicly sourced from insurance company filings and should be used for comparative purposes only — your own quotes may be different.

 ValuePenguin's home insurance ratings combine complaint numbers from the NAIC, scores from J.D.
-Power's home insurance customer satisfaction and claims satisfaction surveys, and ValuePenguin's own editorial ratings.
+Power's home insurance customer satisfaction and claims satisfaction surveys and ValuePenguin's own editorial ratings.

 Sources: